Transom Window Lifts

 Before stripping the paint I could barely make out a maker's mark on the small lifter handle, which later turned out to be a "RHCo" brand.
 And to my delight the locking mechanism had prominent patent mark stating "Pat.
 June 6 1899".
 I also noted that the hardware had once been bronze-plated although almost all of the delicate finish had been lost over time.

 RHCo stands for the Reading Hardware Company which was based in Pennsylvania USA and manufactured a range of appliances and building hardware for local and export markets.
 There were several transom lift designs but the RHCo model has the advantage of a locking mechanism that is released by gently pulling the handle out from the wall.
 The 100-year old internal spring mechanism worked perfectly on all of our transom lifts, once the clogs of paint and muck had been removed.

 The restoration involved freeing the windows from their frames using whatever other tools were required to get through the paint, fossilized dust and nails.
-The frames were trimmed with a plane and sanded to remove old paint and straighten warped edges.
-All frames were rubbed down with a sanding sponge and painted.
+The window frames were trimmed with a plane and sanded to remove old paint and straighten warped edges.
+All timber was rubbed down with a sanding sponge and painted.

 The 1899 patent, the full document